amaran0/climate-news-analyzer/README.md

 * **Curation:** The dataset underwent cleaning methods such as boilerplate removal, targetting specific content, filtering/minimum length check, normalization, and deduplication

 ## Model
 I fine-tuned the open-source pre-trained Mistral 7b model for this project using QLoRA fine-tuning.
 But to do this, I first had to convert the cleaned data into intruction/input/output triplets.
 I did this by using GPT 3.5's API and running it through a series of possible summarization queries resulting in over 10,000 triplets ready for fine-tuning.
+To include RAG implementation, the article's content was embedded and stored in ChromaDB.
+I then went ahead with fine-tuning.

 ## Contact/About Me
 * **Your Name:** Arya Maran